YemenOpenSource/Yemen-info/README.en.md

 - We made a normalized version for every governorate and district.
 Our methodology in Arabic text is by using [Ar-PHP](https://ar-php.org/github/examples/standard.php) algorithms for Arabic text normalization.
 For English text we have made changes to the text: 1. remove apostrophes ('), 2. replace dashes (-) with one blank space.
 All of this text normalization we made is to help get better results when searching either in Arabic or English.

-- On February 10, we added a list of uzaal for each district.
+- On February 10th 2023, we added a list of uzaal for each district.
 But the data is not accurate 100%, as is the case in the governorates and districts, and we also did not add the Tashkeel because we cannot verify them.
 We put the English name as we received it from the excel file, so, for example, we find in this English name the use of the name of the uzlah of “الزبيرات” with this English name “Az Zubayrat” instead of “ Al Zubayrat", we did not adhere to Tashkeel here as the districts because we are not sure of the accuracy of the data of the uzaal.

+- And on February 10th 2024, we added a list of villages for each uzlah, And what applies to the uzaal data applies also to the villages data.

 ## How to use it